What does a Wedding Coordinator Do?

 People often get confused between all the different terms and who does what so I thought it might be a good idea to run through the role of a wedding coordinator.

-Now, before any of my industry friends get their knickers in a knot about this podcast, every business is very different in what they do, so I am generalising as some stylists do offer extra roles and some catering offer extra assistance too, so as always best to check with your suppliers and what they do include.
+Now, before any of my industry friends get their knickers in a knot about this blog, every business is very different in what they do, so I am generalising as some stylists do offer extra roles and some catering offer extra assistance too, so as always best to check with your suppliers and what they do include.

 The Venue Manager